Most of the household infestations facing plant enthusiasts involve piercing insects and arachnids.

-Adult fungus gnats only live for about a week and will flitter about being a nuisance, but they’re more of an annoyance than a threat at this stage.
+Adult fungus gnats have short lifespans, only live for about a week, and will flitter about being a nuisance, but they’re more of an annoyance than a threat at this stage.

 The real danger lies in their larvae, which burrow into the moist soil and devour fungus and mold, often munching on plant roots around the organic matter in the process.

-Here are three easy ways to treat these pests when they’re still underground, as well as tips on how to prevent future infestations.
+Here are three easy ways to treat these pests when they’re still underground, as well as tips on preventing future infestations.

 How To Get Rid Of Fungus Gnats In Soil